abaklanov/butterfly/README.md

 When dealing with the db, I prefer to use ORM.
 I view it as a more safe and still flexible solution.
 We get basic protection from e.g. sql injections (whille of course need to keep an eye on custom queries).
 We get basic operations along with it, while we still can write pure sql for something complex.
 Here I went with Prisma ORM.

+The choice of the tool also dictated by the necessity of having migrations, which Prisma provides support for.
+Migrations will help with the consistency of the db across environments and helps the team to be on the same page every time there's a change to the db structure.

 ## Database structure
 There are two tables, naturally serving for the basic entities in the service: butterflies and users.
-Ratings is just a table referencing both of them and keeping a rating.
+The third, Ratings is just a table referencing both of them and keeping a rating.
 The rating table has foreign keys and constraints.
 This is done for db consistency and cascading style of relation allows for easy entries management.

 DB model is described according to Prisma's approach in /prisma/schema.prisma